benel2606/Hourly-Forecast/README.md

 Web application which uses in Leflet javascript library and Open Weather Map API.

-When selected location on the map it gives the current weather at next 18 hours.
+When selected location on the map it gives the current weather for the next 18 hours.

 ## The services
 - Leaflet- is the open-source JavaScript library for interactive maps.